-While the holiday season is a joyous time of year full of laughter, love, and cheer, it can also be a time full of stress and financial despair.
-According to a study completed by the American Research Group, Inc., the average American is expected to spend over $900 on gifts for family, friends, and loved ones this holiday season alone.
+While the holiday season is a joyous time of year, it can also be a stressful time both emotionally and financially.
+According to a study completed by the American Research Group, Inc., the average American is expected to spend over $900 on gifts this holiday season alone.
 If you don’t have $900 already set aside for gifts this season, you’re not alone.
-That’s why we’re bringing you some great ways to stretch your holiday budget and save you from financial distress.
+That’s why we’re bringing you our top tips to stretch your holiday budget below!